-How to Build Your Child’s Self-Discipline through Piano or Violin Lessons.
+How to Build Your Child’s Self-Discipline through Piano or Violin Lessons

-Children are not born with life skills and characters that are necessary for them to be successful in their future.
+Children are not born with the life skills and characters that are necessary for them to be successful in their future.

 Studies show that the most effective way to advance your kids’ self-discipline is by signing them up for piano or violin lessons.

-Music lessons teach dedication, perseverance, discipline, strong will and goal achievement.
+Music lessons teach dedication, perseverance, discipline, strong will, and goal achievement.

 To become proficient at self-discipline, your children learn to set the regular music practice time, follow directions, be consistent, care for an instrument, and make a commitment.

-For majority of kids, such things are new since most children are starting their piano or violin lessons at age 4-7.
+For the majority of kids, such things are new since most children are starting their piano or violin lessons at age 4-7.
 Without parental encouragement, it’s very hard for young children not to give up and stick with the piano or violin lessons.

 What every parent can do is show that music is important, praise their child for little effort in music, and keep encouraging by planning the practice, implementing fun games, sticking to the daily practice routine, and offering a prize at the end of the week.